keitheous/vehicle_counter/ReadMe.md

   * count.rb to determine peaks and compare mornings to evenings - grouped together for similar design

 __final stage:__
-  * terminal display displays the processed data in universal format - per day
+  * terminal_display.rb displays the processed data in universal format - per day

 ## Solutions